 The length of the wait list varies at each house.
 Wait times are usually between 18 months and 5 years.
 You may contact the individual property for an estimate.

 Can I bring my pet?

 Yes, pets are accepted in Providence Supportive Housing provided they meet certain size and weight restrictions.
 For details, you can request the Pet Policy for the house(s) you are interested in.

-If you have a service or assistance animal, please request the Assistance Animal Policy.
+If you are a person with a disability and you have a service or assistance animal, please request the Assistance Animal Policy.